 June 11 – September 11, 2011

-Also on view—only at the Taft—will be some fine Cincinnati art-carved furniture created by Henry L. Fry and other decorative arts objects, all from the same church.
+An exclusive show curated by the Taft Curated by the Taft will be some fine Cincinnati art-carved furniture created by Henry L. Fry and other decorative arts objects, all from the same church.
 These hand-carved interior furnishings, including the ornate altar, date from the second half of the 19th century, when Cincinnati had an international reputation as a center for the decorative arts.
 Together, the furniture and stained-glass windows that will be exhibited at the Taft comprised the interior décor for the Church of the New Jerusalem, completed in 1903 by leading Cincinnati architects Elzner and Anderson.

 February 12 – March 28, 2010